 If you have a comment or a suggestion for how we can improve our services, please drop a note in our suggestion box.
 We're always open to new ideas!

+If things are busy, take a tag that says "I have an appointment", and get started on your consultation form.
 Don't worry; you don't need to fill out the whole thing!
-Just fill in the top lines as best you can, and move on to the "questions for the student" in section 1.
+Just fill in the top lines as best you can, and check where you are with the assignment in section 1.
 Your writing consultant will explain the rest.